EdiText: Controllable Coarse-to-Fine Text Editing with Diffusion Language Models: EdiText

 Similar to the SDEdit-based method in the previous section, we leverage the pretrained diffusion model with desired attributes for our editing method.
 During sampling, we use the reference representation as condition from $t=T$ to a certain timestep $t_{FE}$, and apply the original self-conditioning for the remaining timesteps.
 While setting $t_{FE}$ near $t=T$ allows the sampling procedure to become closer to the vanilla self-conditioning-based generation, by setting $t_{FE}$ near $0$, we continuously provide the reference text as condition to the model, thereby achieving the effect of editing.

 Unlike SDEdit, which starts denoising at intermediate timesteps $t_{CE}$ to provide the reference text information more directly, the self-conditioning-based method indirectly feeds the reference text as a condition during the initial sampling steps, resulting in smaller variations in the level of editing.
 Although SDEdit provides coarse-level editing and self-conditioning offers fine-level adjustments, EdiText can combine both approaches to enhance controllability.
 It first sets the overall extent of editing and then applies fine-grained modifications to achieve the desired effect.
-Details on the integrated EdiText algorithm are in the Appendix \ref{app:integrated}.
+Further details on both the coarse-level and fine-level algorithms, as well as the integrated algorithm, are in Appendix \ref{app:integrated}.